iamrajharshit/OnFirebase/README.md

 ### Run the code
 <img src="https://github.com/iamrajharshit/firebaseCRUD/blob/main/img/run%20the%20code%20.png" title="Run the code" alt="Run the Code" />&nbsp;

+In Firebase Firestore,`taskCollection` is a collection within your Firestore database.
+A collection is a container that groups related documents together.
+In this case, each document likely represents a task.

+- **Firestore**: A NoSQL database service offered by Firebase that allows you to store and retrieve data in a flexible and scalable manner.
+- **Collection**: A group of documents with a similar theme or purpose.
+Think of it like a folder in a filing cabinet that holds related documents.
+- **Document**: An individual unit of data within a collection, similar to a file in a folder.
+It contains fields (like key-value pairs) that represent the data for a specific task.
+- **Field**: A property or attribute within a document that holds a specific piece of information.
+In this case, you have two fields:
+    - `status`: A string field that likely indicates the current state of the task (e.g., "ToDO," "In Progress," "Done").
+    - `task`: A string field that describes the actual task itself (e.g., "washing," "groceries," "exercise").

 ### Check on firebase
 <img src="https://github.com/iamrajharshit/firebaseCRUD/blob/main/img/stored%20in%20firebase.png" title="Check on FireBase" alt="Check on FireBase" />&nbsp;